Everything you need to know about restaurants in Jerusalem open on Friday night and Saturday/Shabbat.

 Read the full list here: Top Ten Friday Night Restaurants in Jerusalem.

-All these lists are based purely on my personal preference and are by no means all-inclusive.
-Some places have been excluded on purpose and some because I have not tried them myself, so cannot recommend them personally.
+These lists are based purely on my personal preference and are by no means all-inclusive.
+If I have not tried somewhere personally, I have not included it on the lists.
 I am always happy to hear feedback on places you have tried and would recommend to others.